sineka-mediwave/nodejs-blog-ninja/README.md

 - how to use MongoDB
 - How to use template engines to easily create HTML views
 - Put everything together to make a simple blog site.

+## Basics of Nodejs

+- global functions, creating modules
+- file system to create and delete file, read file, create and delete folder.
+- streams, starts using data before it has been finished loading